 On Campus: A limited number of on-campus parking permits will be available in 14 Bray Hall on a first come-first served basis beginning Monday, April 7, 2014.
 One permit per family; extra permits may be available depending upon supply.
 ESF I.D. required for permits.
 Additionally, all SU lots will be open throughout the weekend.

 Guests with Limited Mobility

-Both the Civic Center and the Carrier Dome have wheel chair accessible doors on the lower level, and there is space within where guests in wheel chairs can comfortably view the ceremonies.
-For the Saturday Convocation, guests in wheel chairs or those who need a little extra help should enter the Civic Center via Montgomery Street.
+Both the SRC Arena and the Carrier Dome have wheel chair accessible doors on the lower level, and there is space within where guests in wheel chairs can comfortably view the ceremonies.
+For the Saturday Convocation, guests in wheel chairs or those who need a little extra help should enter the SRC Arena in Lot 14, directly behind the arena.
 For Sunday Commencement, guests requiring special accommodations can be dropped off in front of the Carrier Dome while someone else parks the car.
 ESF and SU Public Safety officers are very understanding about this!

 Guests Who Are Hearing Impaired

 We will be happy to make arrangements to have a sign language interpreter at Convocation on Saturday.
 Simply call the Office of Student Affairs (470-6658) prior to April 12 .
 The Commencement ceremonies are signed; several interpreters are located throughout the Dome.
 Seating locations for hearing impaired guests will be posted in the Carrier Dome.Remember to reserve overnight accommodations early!
 We also recommend making restaurant reservations to avoid disappointments and long waits!
 Lodging options HERE.